ellakoa/postcard-poem/content/posts/the-eighth-bell.md

 title: The Bells of St Peters
 description: >
-  It has been a weekend where church bells have ringing out, rejoicing in the coronation of King Charles the III.
+  It has been a weekend where church bells have ringing out, rejoicing in the coronation of King Charles III.

   I recently visited St Peters in Sandwich and climbed the tower.
-What a Gem to visit.
-Here I learnt the bells had inscriptions on them, giving the bells a purpose to ring out.
+What a Gem to see.
+Here I learnt the bells had inscriptions on them, giving the bells a message to ring out.
 How cool is that?
 collection: Wonderful Britain
 aspect: landscape
 image: /img/st-peters-main-1.jpg